cs540-25/news/README.md

 # Regarding paper presentations

-Please incude/correct the link to your paper presentation!
+Please incude/correct the link to your paper **AND project** presentation!

+Please name final reports in your project repository: FINAL_REPORT_...pdf

 ---